Trinitarian Doctrine

 Jude, a servant of Jesus Christ and brother of James, to those who are called, beloved in God the Father and kept for Jesus Christ. -- Jude 1:1 (ESV)

-How God reveals Himself
+How God looks

 The effect of the Trinity doctrine